Paget's Disease of Bone - Topic Overview

-Paget's disease is a long-lasting (chronic) condition that causes
+Paget's disease is a problem of

 the body speeds up the bone rebuilding process.
 But this new bone is often weak

-and brittle, causing it to break (fracture) more easily.
+and brittle, and it breaks easily.

 What causes Paget's disease?

 The cause of Paget's disease is not clear.
 But it may be related to: